vankhangfet/vankhangfet.github.io/aboutme.md

 Software Engineer (Cloud/Web)
 -----------------------------

 I have more than 10 years of experience as a software engineer.
-I've managed development teams using a wide range of technologies and developed complicated projects over the years.
+I am a programmer, technical leader.
+I like to create well-thought-out systems, tools and frameworks that are used in production and make people's lives easier.

 *   🌍  I'm based in Hanoi
 *   ✉️  You can contact me at [vankhangfet@gmail.com](mailto:vankhangfet@gmail.com)